 One of my primary educational interests is celebrating diversity and culture in the classroom.
 I love what Barry Tomalin has said about culture being the fifth skill in the classroom!

 Watching them grow has helped me truly understand how important everything we say and do every day influences children and plays a great role in their lives.
-My niece, nephews and the children I teach help me become a better person and educator.
+My nieces, nephews and the children I teach help me become a better person and educator.

 When I have some time on my hands, I love reading – my favourite writers are Orhan Pamuk and Amos Oz.
 My love of literature also spreads to my classroom.
 I love introducing my students to literature and try to do it as often as possible – their response to this is great and we have interesting lessons and discussions!
 Both prose and poetry have a special place in our lessons.
 (And as you can guess, one of my favourite places is the Zug Kantonsbibliothek – the cantonal library of my new home, Zug, where I moved to in August 2009.)

 I also love reading about the English profession and education in general – about new methods, approaches, theory and practice.
 One of the books I loved reading was Proust and the Squid by Maryanne Wolf, which is a history of the reading brain.
 Another favourite is Motivational Strategies in the Language Classroom by Zoltán Dörnyei.

 My favourite movie (I have lost count of how many times I have seen it) is Amelie (Le Fabuleux Destin d’Amelie Poulain), a French film by Jean-Pierre Jeunet.
 The soundtrack of the movie is one of the playlists I play when I like to relax.
 (I love the French language!
 I would like to improve it and have more chances of practising it though.)
 I love watching films in languages I do not understand!
 European films are my favourite.